-The Bard on the Beach Shakespeare Festival runs from June 6 to September 28 at Vancouver’s Vanier Park.
-2018 shows include As You Like It and Macbeth.
+Bard on the Beach is a theatre festival running from June 5 to September 21 at Vancouver’s Vanier Park.
+2019 shows include Coriolanus and Shakespeare in Love.

-Bard on the Beach has announced that shows in 2019 are a Wild West version of The Taming of the Shrew, All’s Well That Ends Well (set in India), Coriolanus and the romantic comedy Shakespeare in Love.
-The 2019 season will run from June 5th until September 21st.
+Other plays scheduled for the 2019 season are a Wild West version of The Taming of the Shrew and All’s Well That Ends Well (set in India).
 Mark your calendars!

 Bard on the Beach takes place in an outdoor tent theatre every year from early June to mid-September.
 It is a world-class series of Shakespearean productions that has been going on for over 25 years.